edthorman/mirantis/docs/getting-started.md

 Once you can do this, you should be able to proceed with installing Launchpad and configuring a Docker Enterprise deployment.
 Once completed, you should be able to use your deployer machine to access the Docker Enterprise Universal Control Plane webUI, run kubectl (after authenticating to your cluster) and potentially other utilities (e.g., Postman, curl, etc.).

+#### Using a VPN

 A more-secure way to manage networking is to connect your deployer machine to your VPC/subnet using a VPN, and modify the de_hosts security group to accept traffic on all ports from this source.
 Most public clouds have a VPN service that can be used to set this up fairly simply.

-#### Using a VPN
+#### More deliberate network security

 If you intend to deploy a cluster for longer-term evaluation, it makes sense to secure it more deliberately.
 In this case, a certain range of ports will need to be opened on hosts.
 Please see [System Requirements: Ports Used](./docs/system-requirements.md#ports-used) for links to documentation.

+#### Using DNS

+Launchpad can deploy certificate bundles obtained from a certificate provider to authenticate your cluster.
+These can be used in combination with DNS to let you reach your cluster securely on a fully-qualified domain name (FQDN).
+See DOCUMENTATION LINK for more information.

 ## Set up Mirantis Launchpad CLI tool